-John Wick’s backstory has never been explicitly explained in the films or accompanying comic series.
-Though the third film or prequel TV series may give us more concrete evidence, we’ve been given enough puzzle pieces to confidently say he served in the U.S. Marine Corps.
+The John Wick backstory has never been explicitly explained in the films or accompanying comic series.
+Though the third film or prequel TV series may give us more concrete evidence, we’ve been given enough puzzle pieces to confidently say he served as a U.S. Marine.

 Given his extreme handiwork with firearms, hand-to-hand combat proficiency, cold demeanor, proper posture, and dispensation of absolute wrath towards anyone who harms the things he loves, it’s not too much of a stretch to say that he once was a Marine.
 No single point is definitive proof but it’s fun to speculate.

 Chad Stahelski, the director of the franchise, was asked by Collider in a 2017 interview about John Wick’s backstory.
 He said that the series isn’t about overloading the audience with dry exposition, but rather shows the audience little things.
 Stahelski said,